 To provide funding of up to $5,000 (GST exclusive) for small recreational fishing projects which benefit public recreational fishing in Victoria.

-Since its inception in March 2010, the Small Grants Program has funded over 375 projects worth more than $968,000.
+Since its inception in March 2010, the Small Grants Program has funded in excess of 400 projects worth more than $1 million.

 Some successful small grants include:

 What can the Small Grants Program fund?

 At the discretion of the Recreational Fishing Licence Trust Advisory Committee, the Small Grants Program will provide funding under the following categories:

 Examples of what can be funded:

 - installation of solar lighting above fishing platforms